-- You are a cold sleeper– Even though this is medium weight, it was very warm.
+- Cold sleepers.
+Even though this is medium weight, it was very warm.
 This can be attributed to the 60 ounces of polyester fill, which is pretty heavy for a “year round” comforter.

-- You have allergies– The hypoallergenic polyester filling doesn’t hold dust, oil, dirt, and dander.
+- People with allergies.
+The hypoallergenic polyester filling shouldn’t trap dust, oil, dirt, and dander.

-- You prefer a thinner comforter– Though it has nice fluff, the Pinzon is on the thinner side.
-It isn’t quite the cloud you get with a fluffier down comforter.
+- Fans of thinner comforters.
+Though it has nice fluff, the Pinzon is on the thinner side, and it isn’t quite the cloud one gets with a fluffier down comforter.
 It isn’t too bulky to move around or take to the laundry.

-- You prefer a thicker comforter– Even though it runs hot, the Pinzon is quite thin.
-Even with its 550 fill power, the filling doesn’t have too much loft.
+- Fans of thicker comforters.
+Even though it runs hot, the Pinzon is quite thin and, even with its 550 fill power, the filling doesn’t have too much loft.

-- You want a very soft, luxurious feel – Even after a wash, the comforter still had a starchy, crinkly feeling to the outer shell.
+- Those who want a very soft, luxurious feel.
+Even after a wash, the comforter still had a starchy, crinkly feeling to the outer shell.